iolo System Mechanic review

 |License||Free / Pro / Home|

 Both versions, free and Pro, are available in 10 languages (including French, Dutch, German) for Windows 7, Windows 8, Windows 8.1 and Windows 10.
-However, when installing, the program does not suggest to choose the language, so it has to be done later in Settings.
 The suite was released by ioLo Technologies, a US-based company with 20 years market presence.
 There are three editions of System Mechanic:

 - System Mechanic Business: it costs $47.40 annually and is optimized for small teams/networks.